nuclearace/CytubeBot/README.md

 - `usemodflair` - Whether to use modflair or not.
 - `enableLogging` - Whether to write log data to a file
 - `maxvideolength` - Maximum length of videos to select from database
+- `cleverbotioUser` - API User for cleverbot.io.
+See https://cleverbot.io/
+- `cleverbotioKey` - API Key for cleverbot.io.
+See https://cleverbot.io/

 Commands